The Hittite archives evoke a city called Ampi:

-The exiled prince Mashuiluwa has entered the first in the country of Mira and occupied the town of Impa before seizing other cities of the region, including Hapanuwa.
+- The exiled prince Mashuiluwa has entered the first in the country of Mira and occupied the town of Impa before seizing other other more far cities, including Hapanuwa.

-Impa is the first city of the Mira country to have been submitted by Mursili II in its war against the Arzawa.
+- Impa is the first town of the Mira country to have been submitted by Mursili II in its war against the Arzawa.

-At the end of this war, it was fortified by Manapa-Tarhunta, along with the cities of Arsani, of Sarawa and of Hapanuwa.
+- At the end of this war, it was fortified by Manapa-Tarhunta, along with the cities of Arsani and of Sarawa.

 Today, this city is not localized.